Panel Discussion 5

 This particular panel aims at:

-1. presenting a rapid assessment of the long term impact of the COVID-19 on countries and region’s educational systems in terms of challenges and innovative approaches that raised as a result of the pandemic.
+1. Presenting a rapid assessment of the long term impact of the COVID-19 on countries and region’s educational systems in terms of challenges and innovative approaches that raised as a result of the pandemic.

-2. considering the differences among countries and regions in terms of responding to the pandemic and planning for post COVID-19.
+2. Considering the differences among countries and regions in terms of responding to the pandemic and planning for post COVID-19.

-3. providing recommendations on policy responses and actions (i.e. policy reforms, financial measures, structural changes, social considerations, etc.) that governments should consider to support the higher education sector post the pandemic in order to promote continuity, re-imagine education and build resilience.
+3. Providing recommendations on policy responses and actions (i.e. policy reforms, financial measures, structural changes, social considerations, etc.) that governments should consider to support the higher education sector post the pandemic in order to promote continuity, re-imagine education and build resilience.

-4. sharing examples and good practices of government medium to long term strategies developed to support the sector post the pandemic.
+4. Sharing examples and good practices of government medium to long term strategies developed to support the sector post the pandemic.

 5. Highlighting the role and efforts of organizations such as OECD, the World Bank, the Association of Arab Universities and UNESCO in supporting countries in their efforts to mitigate the impact of the pandemic.